Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Case studies

 In Figure~\ref{fig:posterior-metrics-2} in Appendix \ref{sec:a3}, we see that the benefits of self-consistency persist when the posterior is conditioned on more than one data point per observation ($K=10$), that is, in the presence of a summary network.
 Further, we still see clear benefits of adding the self-consistency loss even when the likelihood is estimated by a neural likelihood approximator $q(x \mid \theta)$, trained jointly with the posterior approximator $q(\theta \mid x)$ on the same training data.
 However, with an estimated likelihood, posterior bias, especially bias in the posterior standard deviation, and MMD distance to the true posterior are larger than in the known likelihood case.
+We also compared our semi-supervised approach with other robustness methods - NPE-DANN, NPE-MMD, and NNPE.
+The results described in Appendix \ref{sec:a4.1} demonstrate the benefits of our approach over other methods.